open5e/open5e/source/monsters/tome-of-beasts/D/devils/ink-devil.rst

 a single target within 15 feet of the devil.
-The target must succeed on a Dexterity saving throw (DC 13), or the affected creature gains a devil’s mark—a black, red, or purple tattoo in the shape of an archduke’s personal seal (most often Mammon or Totivillus but sometimes Arbeyach, Asmodeus, Beelzebub, Dispater, or others).
+The target must succeed on a Dexterity saving throw (DC 13), or the affected creature gains a devil’s mark—a black, red, or purple tattoo in the shape of an archduke’s personal seal.
 All devils have advantage on spell attacks made against the devil-marked creature, and the creature has disadvantage on saving throws made against spells and abilities used by devils.
 The mark can be removed only by a